8 Debugging Tips for IntelliJ IDEA Users You Never Knew Existed

 7. Debug Microservices with the Lightrun Plugin

 Lightrun’s IntelliJ plugin enables adding logs, snapshots and performance metrics, even while the service is running.
 Meaning, you can add instrumentation to the production and staging environments.
 You can debug monolith microservices, Kubernetes, K8, Docker Swarm, ECS, Big Data workers, serverless, and more.
 Multi-instance support is available through a tagging mechanism.

 The Lightrun plugin is useful for saving time, so instead of going through multiple iterations of local reproduction of environments, restarts and redeployments you can debug straight in production.

 8. Use a Friend – Real or Imaginary

 When it comes to brainstorming, 1+1=3.
 And when it comes to dealing with complex debugging issues, you are going to need all the brainpower you can get.
 Working with someone provides a fresh set of eyes that views the problem in a different manner and might identify details you missed.
 Or you both complement each other until you reach the solution.
 Just by asking each other questions and undermining some of each other’s assumptions, you will reach new conclusions that will help you find the problem.
 You can also use each other for “Rubber Duck Debugging”, or as we like to call it, “Cheetah debugging”.

 We hope these tips by our own developers will help you with your debugging needs.
 Feel free to share your debugging tips and best practices with us and to share this blog post to help others.

 As we mentioned in tip no. 7, Lightrun’s IntelliJ plugin enables developers to debug live microservices without interrupting them.
 You can securely add logs and performance metrics to production and staging in real-time, on-demand.
-Request a demo and find out more.
+Start using Lightrun today, or request a demo to learn more.

 It’s Really not that Complicated.